davidgsd/AllScan/README.md

 3. Other features that are highly requested or that seem like a good fit

 # Release Notes
+**v0.66 2023-02-27**<br>
+Fix issue where DTMF command function would not accept digits A-D. Note that for mobile browsers the Node#/Command text field is specified as inputmode="tel" so that a numeric keypad with large keys appears on phones, making it easier to type in node numbers.
+For a standard keyboard (supporting letters ie. A-D), delete the "inputmode="tel"" text from include/viewUtils.php line 35.

 **v0.65 2023-01-28**<br>
 Fix issue where Connection Status table would not update after 'Restart Asterisk' button used.